pharo-project/pharo5-vm/mc/VMMaker.oscogSPC.package/Cogit.class/README.md

 noCheckEntry <CogAbstractOpcode>
-	label for the first instruction of start of a method proper fixups <Array of <AbstractOpcode Label | nil>> the labels for forward jumps that will be fixed up when reaching the relevant bytecode.  fixup shas one element per byte in methodObj's bytecode abstractOpcodes <Array of <AbstractOpcode>>
+	label for the first instruction of start of a method proper fixups <Array of <AbstractOpcode Label | nil>> the labels for forward jumps that will be fixed up when reaching the relevant bytecode.  fixups has one element per byte in methodObj's bytecode; initialPC maps to fixups[0]. abstractOpcodes <Array of <AbstractOpcode>>
 	the code generated when compiling methodObj byte0 byte1 byte2 byte3 <Integer>